nashcheez/calendar/readme.md

 * The application was developed partially on MAC OS X using Sublime Text 3 & Google Chrome, and partially on a Windows machine using Visual Studio & Internet Explorer.
 Tested on both browsers.

-* Pardon my excessive usage of jQuery in the code.
-I am not a slave of jQuery, but find it easier to approach. :)
+* Pardon my excessive usage of `jQuery` in the code.
+I am not a slave of `jQuery`, but find it easier to approach. :)